Skip to content

 Scripting Overview

 QuickAdd scripts are JavaScript files that run inside Obsidian.
-They can prompt for input, call Obsidian APIs, read other plugins, and pass values back into a Macro choice.
+They can ask you for input, call Obsidian’s own APIs, read data from other plugins, and hand values back to a Macro.
+This page helps you pick which kind of script to write, then points you at the detailed guides.

 NeedUseWhy